WH Guide to Nutrition 101: It's not that complicated

 I try my best, guys.

 So, ANYWAY, long story short, when I crawled back into bed, it hit me: FOOD, JESS.
-YOU’RE A HEALTH BLOGGER THAT HASN’T TALKED ABOUT FOOD.
+PLAIN OLD FOOD

-If you’ve been reading so far (all six of you) you’ll know that’s not entirely true.
+If you've been reading so far, you'll know that's not entirely true.
 I discuss the importance of a nutrient-dense diet in almost every one of my posts.
-YET, I haven’t given you a simple, clear breakdown of macronutrients and which foods I do and don’t recommend to clients.
+I haven’t yet given a breakdown of my Nutrition Philosophy and broken down my favorite sources of Nutrients.

 Believe it or not, there IS a way to make healthy decisions that aren't ruled by wanting to manipulate your body size.

 I know, revolutionary for most of us, but trust me...It’s possible.

 Before I discuss what foods I love for hormones, I need to preface with this one MAJOR caveat: the quality of your food matters.
 BIG TIME.
 NOT just for your body, but for the EARTH as well.
 I would argue, actually, that if we’re talking purely how food interacts with the body: the quality of food matters MORE than the quantity or types of food you are consuming.